 Journeyperson Candidate: Someone who has completed apprenticeship training in Ontario and is preparing to write their Certificate of Qualification exam

 Ministry of Labour, Immigration, Training and Skills Development (MLITSD): Responsible for the oversoght of trade legislation and regulation, including, prescribing/deprescribing trades, scopes of practice, trade classifications and ratios.
 MLTSD provides information and services to help determine if you qualify for an apprenticeship program and to apply to be an apprentice.

 Red Seal: a national standard set out for certain trades.
 If a trade is designated as a “Red Seal” trade, a tradesperson holding an Ontario Certificate of Qualification may legally practice this trade anywhere in Canada.

-Trade Code: Classification system used by the Ontario College of Trades to represent a particular trade
+Trade Code: Classification system used by Skilled Trades Ontario to represent a particular trade

 National Occupation Classification (NOC): Provides a standardized language for describing the work performed by Canadians in the labour market.
 The NOC is developed by the Government of Canada and is based on extensive occupational research and consultations conducted across the country, reflecting the evolution of the Canadian labour market.